 Nevada has specific requirements regarding security cameras and video surveillance.
-That’s why it’s a good idea to learn about the laws and regulations in Nevada that pertain to video surveillance before installing or upgrading your security system.
-This article will cover some frequently asked questions regarding the security camera laws in Nevada.
+That’s why it’s a good idea to learn about the security camera laws in Nevada before installing or upgrading your security system.

 In Nevada, secretly recording an oral communication without the consent of at least one party is prohibited.
 If Nevada’s video surveillance rules are not followed, fines and civil penalties may be applied as follows: